M-Files/Developer-Portal/UX-Design/UI-Components/index.md

 #### List grouping header
 ![List grouping](UI-components-list-grouping.png){:.borderless}

-List grouping can be used to organize listed objects.
-It appears as a header component with textual title and expanding/collapsing control on right side.
+A `List Grouping` can be used to organize listed objects, grouping them by object type or a specific metadata property.
+The grouping appears as a header component with textual title and expanding/collapsing control on right side.

 {: .secondary}
 **Style and layout parameters:**